Top e-commerce trends in 2017

 Small businesses that don’t have an entire marketing team available benefit greatly from powerful and cost-effective marketing software.
 For example, Shopify allows business owners to launch their online store without the need for a web designer, marketing or accounts team.
-The upcoming Shopify integration with Vision6 will take marketing to the next level with customer data synced in real-time, a wide range of email templates available and automation series to help support your customer’s journey.
+The Shopify integration with Vision6 will take marketing to the next level with customer data synced in real-time.
+A wide range of email templates available and automation series can help support your customer’s journey.

 Websites that convert

 Another important part of customer service is providing the right information to your customers when they need it most.
 Are you being asked the same questions again and again by your customers?
 Remove the extra barrier of having to reach out to customer support every time your customer has a question by including an easy-to-find FAQ page on your website.
 As well as being found in your website menu and footer, you might like to provide easy navigation to it from the “Contact Us” page.